dnajd/nao-conscious/README.md

 Daemon
  * trigger subscribers based on cycle / last run
- * strategy: randomize or wait
- * priority: 1-10
+ * subscribers should have a strategy (randomize or wait) and maybe a priority (1-10)

 Logging
  * rails / REST